undertourism.eu·also at undertourism.online·undertourism.info·undertourism.srl

 When to go

-Patras has two distinct seasons. **Carnival season** (mid-January through Clean Monday, which falls between early February and mid-March depending on Orthodox Easter) is the city's defining event — three weeks of nightly events building to a Saturday-night Great Parade and a Sunday-afternoon Treasure Hunt.
-The city is fully booked for the carnival weekend; book months ahead. **Outside carnival**, April-June and September-October are the comfortable months — pleasant temperatures (18-28 °C), the ferry traffic to Italy quiet enough to make the harbourside walkable, the city's restaurants and cafés operating at normal pace.
+Patras has two distinct seasons. **Carnival season** (mid-January through Clean Monday, which falls between early February and mid-March depending on Orthodox Easter) is the city's defining event: three weeks of nightly events building to a Saturday-night Great Parade and a Sunday-afternoon Treasure Hunt.
+The city is fully booked for the carnival weekend; book months ahead. **Outside carnival**, April-June and September-October are the comfortable months.
+Temperatures sit at a pleasant 18-28 °C, the ferry traffic to Italy is quiet enough to make the harbourside walkable, and the city's restaurants and cafés operate at normal pace.
 July and August are hot (frequently 35 °C+) and most Patrenoi leave the city for the Achaian coast.
 Winter (November-January) is quiet, mild and rainy; the harbourside cafés stay open and the city pace slows to the locals' rhythm.

 How to get there